A New Game Invariant of Graphs: the Game Distinguishing Number: Hypercubes

 \section{Hypercubes}

 In this section, we use Corollary~\ref{cor:inv} to study the game distinguishing number of $Q_n$, the hypercube of dimension $n$ where $n\geq 2$, and prove Theorem \ref{theo:hypercube}.
 The vertices of $Q_n$ will be denoted by words of length $n$ on the binary alphabet $\{0,1\}$.
 Let $u(i)$ denote its $i$-th letter of a vertex $u$.
 For the classical distinguishing number the question is solved in \cite{bogstad}: $D(Q_3)=D(Q_2)=3$ and $D(Q_n)=2$ for $n\geq 4$.
-As mention before, hypercubes are involutive graphs.
-The ${\rm Bar}$ involution can actually be defined as the operation which switches all the letters $0$ to $1$ and all the letters $1$ to $0$.
-Moreover, this application is an automorphism.
+As mentioned before, hypercubes are involutive graphs.
+The ${\rm Bar}$ involution can be defined as the operation which switches all the letters $0$ to $1$ and all the letters $1$ to $0$.
 Hence, by Proposition~\ref{prop:order2}, we know that $\GDG(Q_n)=\infty$, for all $n\geq 2$.
 If we apply directly Theorem~\ref{theo:inv}, we obtain that $\GDR(Q_n)\leq 4$, for $n\geq 2$.
 To improve this bound in order to prove the first item of Theorem~\ref{theo:hypercube}, we are going to use Corollary~\ref{cor:inv}.
 We will have to design nice distinguishing coloring of the hypercube with $2$ colors.
 For this purpose, we introduce determining sets.

 A subset $S$ of vertices of a graph $G$ is a {\em determining set} if the identity is the only automorphism of $G$ whose restriction to $S$ is the identity on $S$.
 Determining sets are introduced and studied in \cite{boutin}.
 In the following lemma, we give a sufficient condition for a subset of $Q_n$ to be determining. \begin{lemma} Let $S$ be a subset of vertices of $Q_n$, with $n\geq 2$.
 If for all $i\in\{1,\cdots,n\}$, there are two vertices $v_0^i$ and $v_1^i$ in $S$ such that $v_0^i(i)=0$, $v_1^i(i)=1$ and all the other letters are the same, then $S$ is a determining set of $Q_n$. \end{lemma} \proof Let $\sigma\in {\rm Aut}(G)$, which is the identity on $S$.
 Suppose for a contradiction that there exists a vertex $u$ in $Q_n\setminus S$ such that $\sigma(u)\neq u$.
 Then, there exists $k \in \{1,\cdots,n\}$ such that $u(k)\neq \sigma(u)(k)$.
 Without loss of generality, we suppose that $u(k)=0$.
 The vertices $u$ and $v^k_0$ differ on $l$ letters, with $l\in\{1,...n-1\}$.
 This means that the distance between $u$ and $v_0^k$ is equal to $l$.
 Since $\sigma$ fixes $v^k_0$ the distance between $\sigma(u)$ and $v^k_0$ must be $l$, too.
 Therefore, the vertices $u$ and $v^k_1$ have $l+1$ distinct letters, whereas the vertices $ \sigma(u)$ and $v^k_1$ have only $l-1$ distinct letters.
 This is impossible because the distance between $u$ and $v_1^k$ must be the same as the distance between $\sigma(u)$ and $v_1^k$.
 Therefore $\sigma(u)=u$ for all $u\in V(Q_n)$.
 In conclusion, $S$ is a determining set.